kirth123/roomio/README.md

 # Roomio

 Roomio is a webapp that allows people to find apartments that they're interested in.
 They can create a profile on the site, register their pets, and find apartments they're interested in.
 If someone has already expressed an interest in an apartment, a user has the option to join their interest.
+I was the sole developer for this project.

 ![image](https://github.com/kirth123/roomio/assets/88990184/91bddb62-d8ff-4d3b-967b-4153d862ed64)